Nina Gilden Seavey: Career in film

 Seavey began her career in media initially working for media entrepreneur Alexander Sheftell developing radio programming for Mutual Broadcasting Corporation.
 In 1983, she and Sheftel became producers, along with Dan Enright, on the nationally syndicated Jack Anderson Confidential.
 In 1984, Seavey produced for a number of broadcasters including WMAR-TV in Baltimore and the WETA nationally distributed weekly, The Lawmakers.
 In 1990, she developed a partnership with Academy Award-winning filmmaker, Paul Wagner, and they produced several films for the Smithsonian's National Postal Museum, the Discovery Channel, and for PBS.
 In 1998, Seavey began producing and directing films independently.

 Seavey is a frequent panelist for film funding and prizes for organizations such as the National Endowment for the Humanities, The Southern Humanities Media Fund, the International Documentary Association, The Jack Kent Cooke Family Foundation, The Heinz Family Foundation, and the News and Documentary Emmy Awards, among many others.

 In addition to her film, television, and podcast projects, Seavey is a prolific author.
 Her written works can be found in books, industry trade publications, as well in scholarly, popular and literary journals.

 Honors and legacy

 Seavey was named the “Woman of Vision” by Women in Film and Video in 2006.
-In 2012, she was named one of the top 50 Professors in Journalism in the U.S.